 Teachers are the nation-builders by building the future of citizens living in the country.
 But nobody was there in society to think about teachers and their contributions.
 The whole credit goes to only one leader of India, President Dr. Sarvapalli Radhakrishnan who advised us to celebrate his birthday as teacher’s day.
 Since 1962, the 5th of September is being observed as Teacher’s Day every year.
 Our teachers not only teach us about subjects, but they also improve our personality, confidence, and skill level.
-They make us able to get over from any problem or difficulty all through life.
+They make us able to get over any problem or difficulty all through life.

 TEACHERS DAY ESSAY 4 (250 WORDS)

 Teacher’s day is celebrated every year on the 5th of September to pay honor to our selfless teachers and their priceless job.
-5th of September is a birth anniversary of our earlier President Dr. Sarvapalli Radhakrishnan who had requested to celebrate his birthday as the teacher’s day to respect teachers all over India.
+5th of September is the birth anniversary of our earlier President Dr. Sarvapalli Radhakrishnan who had requested to celebrate his birthday as the teacher’s day to respect teachers all over India.
 He was great fond of the teaching profession.
 Our teachers shape us to be academically wonderful and morally good by enhancing our knowledge, skill, and confidence level.
 They always promote us to do every impossible thing possible to do better in life.
 Teacher’s day is celebrated with great joy and enthusiasm by the students.
-They say give them lots of greeting orally or through greeting cards.
+They say to give them lots of greeting orally or through greeting cards.

 TEACHERS DAY ESSAY 5 (300 WORDS)

 Teacher’s day is a great occasion for celebrating and enjoying the relationship between teachers and students.
 Now a day, it is celebrated with the big enthusiasm and joy in the schools, colleges, universities, and other educational institutions by both students and teachers.
 Teachers are given lots of wishes about the long life of their students.
-In modern time the celebration strategy of the teacher’s day has been standard.
+In modern times the celebration strategy of the teacher’s day has been standard.

 TEACHERS DAY ESSAY 6 (400 WORDS)